Top Ten Tips for Bee Conservation

 2. Support local agriculture

-Like many insects, bees have a symbiotic relationship with their local environment, helping crops thrive.
-Bees and other pollinators produce 87% of the world’s food crops.
+Like many insects, bees have a symbiotic relationship with their local environment, helping crops thrive. pollinators affect 35 percent of global agricultural land, supporting the production of 87 of the leading food crops worldwide.
 You’re helping local bee populations live and thrive by supporting local agriculture.
 Shop at your local farmers market when possible, and buy skincare products made with local beeswax.

-Start a “save the bees campaign” and collect donations for environmental charities and organizations that help save bee populations.
-Or, help your community and start a fundraiser that benefits local beekeepers and farmers.
+The Save the Bees campaign is a global initiative created to raise awareness of the critical role bees play in our ecosystem as well as addressing the threats they are currently facing.
+The non-profit funds bee research, educates people on the dangers bees face and promotes bee friendly practices.
+You can get involved by starting a “Save the Bees” fundraiser and collect donations for the official campaign or other environmental charities and organizations that help save bee populations.
+You can also help your community and start a fundraiser that benefits local beekeepers and farmers.
 Share your fundraiser on social media to gather even more support for saving the bees.

 Most states have a local beekeeping society, and many need help from volunteers.
 You can donate your time to help with outreach at community events, or you can organize a nonprofit fundraiser with a “save the bees campaign” slogan and collect donations for the society.